Jun-Lucis/BIG-theory/README.md

 This distinction is important:

-* the local boundary layer may remain structured,
+- The local boundary layer may remain structured.
-* while the global field dynamics may cross into a different fate.
+- The global field dynamics may still cross into a different fate.
+- Runaway is therefore not simply local boundary collapse.

 ### 3. B8: Finite-amplitude separatrix and boundary anisotropy